aaronbloomfield/ccc/hws/dex/index.md

 // When a transfer occurs to a contract, this function will call
 // onERC20Received() on that contract.
-function afterTokenTransfer(address from, address to, uint256 amount) internal override {
+function afterTokenTransfer(address from, address to, uint256 amount) internal {
     if ( to.code.length > 0  && from != address(0) && to != address(0) ) {
         // token recipient is a contract, notify them try IERC20Receiver(to).onERC20Received(from, amount, address(this)) returns (bool success) {